discordjs/guide/guide/popular-topics/builders.md

 # Builders

-discord.js provides a `builders` package which contains a variety of utilities you can use when writing your Discord bot.
+discord.js provides the [`@discordjs/builders`](https://github.com/discordjs/builders) package which contains a variety of utilities you can use when writing your Discord bot.
 To install the package, run `npm install @discordjs/builders` in your terminal.

 ## Formatters